Puyi: Childhood and reign (1908–1912)

 Puyi later said, "Flogging eunuchs was part of my daily routine.
 My cruelty and love of wielding power were already too firmly set for persuasion to have any effect on me."

 Wang was the only person capable of controlling Puyi; once, Puyi decided to "reward" a eunuch for a well-done puppet show by having a cake baked for him with iron filings in it, saying, "I want to see what he looks like when he eats it".
 With much difficulty, Wang talked Puyi out of this plan.

 Every day, Puyi had to visit five former imperial concubines, called his "mothers", to report on his progress.
 He hated his "mothers", not least because they prevented him from seeing his real mother until he was 13.
 Their leader was the autocratic Empress Dowager Longyu, who successfully conspired to have Puyi's beloved wet nurse Wang expelled from the Forbidden City when he was 8 on the grounds that Puyi was too old to be breast-fed.
 Puyi especially hated Longyu for that.
 Puyi later wrote, "Although I had many mothers, I never knew any motherly love."
 Empress dowager Longyu ruled with paramount authority over the Qing imperial court, and though she was not the de jure "regent", she was the de facto ruler of the Qing empire.

 Puyi had a standard Confucian education, being taught the various Chinese classics and nothing else.
 He later wrote: "I learnt nothing of mathematics, let alone science, and for a long time I had no idea where Peking was situated".
 When Puyi was 13, he met his parents and siblings, all of whom had to kowtow before him as he sat upon the Dragon Throne.
 By this time, he had forgotten what his mother looked like.
-Such was the awe in which the emperor was held that his younger brother Pujie never heard his parents refer to Puyi as "your elder brother" but only as the emperor.
+Such was the awe in which the emperor was held that his younger brother Pujie never heard his parents refer to Puyi as "your elder brother" but only as "The Emperor".
 Pujie told Behr his image of Puyi prior to meeting him was that of "a venerable old man with a beard.
 I couldn't believe it when I saw this boy in yellow robes sitting solemnly on the throne".
-Although Puyi could see his family, this happened rarely, and always under the stifling rules of imperial etiquette.
-The consequence was that the relationship of the emperor with his parents was distant and he found himself more attached to his nurse, Miss Wang (who had accompanied him to the Forbidden City).
+Although Puyi could now see his family again, this happened rarely, and always under the stifling rules of imperial etiquette.
+The consequence was that the relationship of the emperor with his parents was distant.
 Later, Puyi began to receive visits from his brothers and cousins, who provided a certain air of normality to his unique childhood.